Remembering Dr. Martin Luther King Jr.

 With the country now split by the bloody, open-ended struggle in Iraq and by the mistaken justification for going to war, it's not hard to predict where King would stand on the matter.

 Americans debate the revelation that their government is conducting warrantless surveillance of Americans inside the United States.
 King had plenty of experience on that score.
 He was relentlessly wiretapped and trailed by the FBI.
 Then FBI Director J. Edgar Hoover was convinced that King was a communist sympathizer.

 Just as he stood with refuse workers in Memphis in the last days before an assassin's bullet struck him down, King would championed the dispossessed evacuees of Hurricane Katrina, potent symbols of a race-based economic underclass that persists as a legacy of slavery and discrimination.
 The New Orleans nightmare that Katrina exposed indicates that the vision King enunciated in his "I Have a Dream" speech is not yet realized.

 Like his role model for nonviolent protest, Mohandas K. Gandhi, King grew to be a world figure by embracing universal humanitarian concerns that surmounted ethnicity and religion.
 As he once said, "Evil is not driven out, but crowded out ... through the expulsive power of something good."

 That's why the celebration of his life today cannot be limited to a single community or issue.
-African-Americans are justly proud that he rose from their ranks, but his life is significant to all Americans.It's been four decades since King's death in 1968.
+African-Americans are justly proud that he rose from their ranks, but his life is significant to all Americans.It's been nearly five decades since King's death in 1968.
 For years, many scholars have suggested that King faced the same fate that has befallen many a historical figure - being frozen in a moment in time that ignores the full complexity of the man and his message.

 Tags: Martin Luther King, King Holiday, Civil Rights, Human Rights, Media by Sistrunk